PKtoon/chat_app/README.md

 # chat_app

-Just a project to learn about boost libraries and C++.
-Inspired from boost::asio tutorials from boost.org.

-This project is mostly a feature creep.
-Got an Idea about something new then try to implement it.
+Simple chat application with server and client.

+Self hosting server.
+Client able to connect to any given server address.

+Client have simple interface and easy to understand.
+With Qt's environment variable a dark mode is possible.

-Requirements:
+# Requirements:
   1. CMake
-2. Any C++ compiler (I am using g++ and clang++)
+  2. Any C++ compiler with support for C++ 17 (Tested with g++, clang++ and MinGW64 on MSYS2)

 For Server:
   1. PostgreSQL
   2. libPQXX

 For Client:
   1. SQLite3
   2. Qt5

+# Building:
-Building on linux:
+On linux:
   1. mkdir build
   2. cd build
   3. cmake ..
   4. make